MStankiewiczOfficial/WP-Fediverse-Meta-Tag/README.md

 ## Customization

-You can customize the default email addresses assigned to specific users in the plugin code.
-Change `user1@example.com` and `user2@example.com` to the appropriate Fediverse addresses, and also set the default address for posts.
+You can customize the default Fediverse handles assigned to specific users in the plugin code.
+Change `user1@example.com` and `user2@example.com` to the appropriate Fediverse handles, and also set the default handles for posts.